Neptunians/hack-a-sat/README.md

 command_log[header->id]++;
 ```

 This is a vulnerable code, since we control the **header->id** value just sent.
-Although the array contains only the 9 command indexes, the server does not filter and we can send any index we want changing variables along the way.
+Although the array contains only the 9 command indexes, the server does not filter the boundaries and we can send any index we want changing heap values along the way.

 We have a particular interest on the lock_stage value.
 For now, we don't know the address of the lock_state relative to the command_log but... the code already gives us a clue (I changed a bit):
 ```C